miketui/middle/OEBPS/chapters_src/21-Chapter-XI-Advanced-Digital-Strategies-for-Freelance-Hairstylists_final.md

 c) It expands your reach to new audiences and enhances your credibility
 d) It guarantees viral content on social media platforms

-**Answer:** c - Co-creating educational content expands your reach to new audiences and enhances your credibility by leveraging shared expertise and combined audiences.

 ### Question 3
 When creating tutorials for diverse hair types and textures, what should you include beyond technique demonstrations?